nazime1/Principles-of-Software/docs/specs.md

 ## Why not Just Read Code?

 Why not just read the code to see what is happening in the system?
 Code is complicated; large systems contain more detail than anyone trying to parse the abstractions needs, and understanding code can be a sizeable cognitive burden.
-Code is also ambiguous - it is often unclear what is essential and incidental in the code base.  **Incidental Code** is <span style="color:blue;">dead code that comes about as the result of optimization</span>.
+Code is also ambiguous - it is often unclear what is essential and incidental in the code base.  **Incidental Code** is <span style="color:#0091ff;">dead code that comes about as the result of optimization</span>.
 Most importantly, the client needs to know what the code does, not how it works!
 Even in mathematical and scientific software, the user can only know *some* implementation details.

 What about comments?
 Those are important, but not sufficient, for proper specification.
 They are often informal, ambiguous, or misleading, so they cannot stand in for formal specs.
 Comments must also be updated in tandem with the code to avoid problematic misunderstandings, which does not happen often enough in the real world.
 Unfortunately, most code lacks specification; programmers guess what it does by skimming through or running it.
 Lack of documentation results in bugs and complex code with undefined behavior.
 It would be cool to generate code from specifications; this is currently in development and available in some spaces.